mdelapenya/testcontainers-go/docs/modules/dapr.md

 [Dapr Component](../../modules/dapr/options.go) inside_block:componentStruct
 <!--/codeinclude-->

-- The key used to internally identify a Component is a string formed by the component name and the component type, separated by a colon.
-E.g. `my-pubsub:pubsub`.
+- The key used to internally identify a Component is the component name.
+E.g. `statestore`.
 - Metadata it's a map of strings, where the key is the metadata name and the value is the metadata value.
 It will be used to render a YAML file with the component configuration.

 Each component will result in a configuration file that will be uploaded to the Dapr container, under the `/components` directory.
 It's possible to change this file path with the `WithComponentsPath(path string)` functional option.
 If not passed, the default value is `/components`.